About twice a month we meet on Thursday evenings at around 7pm to chat in German

 Jo Dean’s award

-you may have heard that Jo Dean, former secretary of the club is to be
+you may have heard that Jo Dean, former secretary of the club was

 presented with a well-deserved award by the Cheltenham Arts Council for her